janosh/blog/content/posts/2019-06-11~sticky-active-smooth-toc/sticky-active-smooth-toc.md

 2. This is what each of the words in my unwieldy title mean:

    - **Responsive**: If the screen width permits, the ToC is displayed in a column to the right of the main text.
-Else (on narrow screens) it appears as a small book icon in the lower left corner.
+Else (on narrow screens) it appears as a small book icon in the lower-left corner.
 In that case, the component expands to show the full ToC when that icon is clicked.
    - **Sticky**: The ToC scrolls with the viewport below a certain threshold on the page to always remain easily accessible as you progress through the document.
    - **Active**: The ToC highlights the heading that's closest to the reader's current position to act as a "progress bar".
    - **Smooth**: When a user clicks a heading in the ToC, the viewport smoothly scrolls there (without adding to the browser history so that clicking the back button will always send the reader back to the previous page).

 3. Positioning the ToC to the side of the main text relies on CSS grid.
 If you're not using grid this can very likely be achieved in other ways too but will require some small modifications on your part.

-Alright, enough talking!
+Enough talking!
 Let's see the code.

 ## Implementation